PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 ## Step 0.1 - Hello World

-Like every new langage you write for the first time, you must print `Hello World` in the terminal.
+Like every new language you write for the first time, you must print `Hello World` in the terminal.

 In order to do this, you have to create a folder `Dart` in which you will put your dart code.
 Create a `main.dart` file in it and let's code.

 Here is a the doc to know [how to make a main in Dart](https://dart.dev/guides/language/language-tour#the-main-function).

-To test your code, you need to run it (obviously), so you can do it just by put the `dart` word befor your file name, `main.dart` in your case.
+To test your code, you need to run it (obviously), so you can do it just by put the `dart` word before your file name, `main.dart` in your case.

 ```sh